meontechno/python-mqtt-pub-sub/README.md

 # python-mqtt-pub-sub
-MQTT Publish-Subscribe Implementation in Python
+Example MQTT Publish-Subscribe Implementation in Python.

 This Git repository provides a simple Python implementation of the MQTT (Message Queuing Telemetry Transport) publish-subscribe system.
 Enables easy publishing and subscribing to topics with support for different quality of service levels (Code in this repo uses QoS 0).

+## Requirements
+`pip3 install -r requirements.txt`

 ## mq-subscriber.py
 The code begins by establishing a connection to the specified MQTT broker and port.
 It handles the connection status using callback functions: `on_connect` is triggered upon successful connection, while `on_disconnect` is called when the client disconnects from the broker.